 Of the 30 Dow stocks, 29 have two-, three-, or four-character ticker symbols, with the exception of Visa (V).
 Other one-letter stock ticker symbols for U.S. companies include Citigroup (C), Ford (F), Kellogg’s (K), AT&T (T), and United States Steel (X).

 Different exchanges may use different stock market ticker formats.
 For example, among tickers for the roughly 2,400 companies listed on the New York Stock Exchange (NYSE), most have three or fewer letters.
-On the Nasdaq, which has nearly 3,400 U.S. company listings, most stock tickers are four letters.
-Mutual funds, exchange-traded funds (ETFs), and real estate investment trusts (REITs) also have unique ticker symbols.
+On the Nasdaq®, which has nearly 3,400 U.S. company listings, most stock tickers are four letters.
+Mutual funds typically have five letters.
+Exchange-traded funds (ETFs) and Real Estate Investment Trusts (REITs) also have unique ticker symbols.

 Ticker symbols (a company can have more than one) can change under several different circumstances with the company involved, such as a stock split, bankruptcy, delisting, or merger or acquisition.